Villagecool/mario-kart-items/README.md

 - (Item not included are the mega mushroom and Arcade GP exclusives)

 Almost every item is specially coded to have custom physics and behave like they would in a Minecraft setting!
-- I had to use trig on this! :shock:
+- I had to use trig on this! 😱

 Currently the project is slightly unfinished and is creative only.
 This is due to it lacking any form of balance